timosheyka/Personal-Finance-Advisor-Solvd/README.md

 ## Output

-Here is the information that can be provided by Advisor
+Here is the valuable information that you can get by Advisor

 * Maximum loan amount they can obtain
 * Repayment plan